johnolinda/relationships-small-group-study/08-hope-in-the-middle.md

 **DISCUSSION QUESTION:** *What is the response the psalmist says we will have?
 Why?*

-Even when terrible things are happening, we can have peace because we know our powerful and glorious God is with us.
-Our hope does not rest on the shoulders of our own strength, wisdom, and character but on his.
+Even when terrible things happen, we can have peace because we know our powerful and glorious God is with us.
+Our hope is not in our own strength, wisdom, and character but on his.
 God is here and able to do what we could never do.

 #### Christ's Promises

-Though people may react negatively to hearing how Christ's promises speak to their situation - seeing them as spiritual trickery to make them feel good about something that is bothering them - those promises are the true identity of the believer.
-Christ's promises are not mystical, cuddly unrealities but accurate assessments of the true resources we have as God's children.
+People may not appreciate hearing how Christ's promises apply to their situation.
+People sometimes see this as trickery to make them feel better.
+But, those promises are the true identity of the believer.
+Christ's promises are not mystical, cuddly band-aids.
+They're accurate assessments of our true resources as God's children.

 #### Our Potential in Christ

-When we struggle, we often begin to measure our potential.
-We assess ourselves to see whether we have what it takes to get through the difficulty.
+When we struggle, we often measure our potential.
+We assess ourselves to determine whether we have the resources to get through the situation.
 The problem is that most of us are poor personal accountants.
-When we add up the things that define our potential, we leave out the most important asset: Christ.
+When we add up the things that define our potential, we forget the critical asset: Christ.
 Galatians 2:20 says:

 > I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

 **DISCUSSION QUESTION:** *How does this verse help us accurately view our potential?
 (Our potential is Christ living in us, and he wants to help; our potential is not our wisdom, strength, or ability but our faith.)*

-## Closing Activity
+So, let's turn the focus on our own relationships.
 Thinking about a relationship you have, answer the following questions:

 1. *Has the relationship gone according to your plan?*
 2. *Is the relationship living up to your expectation?*